 How well do you know your Apostles?
 Have fun putting that knowledge to the test when you enter the castle through Apostles Hall and are met with an array of wood carvings depicting different bible scenes.

-The Apostles Hall is just one of 8 newly restored rooms that you can visit on your castle tour.
+The Apostles Hall is just one of the restored rooms that you can visit on your castle tour.
 Please book tours in advance, as they are popular and can often sell out.

 How fun would it be to have your bath in a tower!
-When you visit the Lady’s Chamber, bedroom of Lady Fitzgearld, the last descendant of John Grogan, who acquired the Johnstown Castle Estate in 1692, to reside in the castle, you will find her bathing chamber, situated in one of the beautiful towers that adorn the castle.
+When you visit the Lady’s Chamber, bedroom of Lady Fitzgerald, you will find her bathing chamber, situated in one of the beautiful towers that adorn the castle.
+She was the last descendant of John Grogan, who acquired the Johnstown Castle Estate in 1692, to reside in the castle.

 #5.
 Have An Upstairs Downstairs Experience